CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 **Unusual Word and Names.** Those are usually provided separately and not included in the speed test.
 However, you should practice getting down enough that you can make a good guess the spelling.

 Typical speeds: [UK journalists](https://www.holdthefrontpage.co.uk/2023/news/fewer-than-one-in-five-journalism-students-pass-100-wpm-shorthand/) needed 100wpm until 2016.
 [Toastmasters](https://www.toastmasters.org/magazine/magazine-issues/2021/sept/quit-talking-quickly) recommends 120-160 wpm.
-[Court reporters](https://www.courtreportersboard.ca.gov/applicants/information.shtml) need 200wpm for 13 minutes.
+[California court reporters](https://www.courtreportersboard.ca.gov/applicants/information.shtml) need 200wpm for 13 minutes.

 ### Practicing Problem Areas

 Watch your accuracy as you practice.
 At first it will get better, then plateau, then degrade.
 Stop when it plateaus.
-More practice after this point will do more harm than good.
+More practice after this point will do more harm than good unless you can refocus and write well again.
 Usually that is [five or fewer repetitions](#a-note-on-repetition).

 Observe where you begin to fall behind in dictation.
 The problem outline may be a few words before that.
 Questionnaire and motion pictures studies by Klein (described later) show even expert writers do not know which outlines they write faster or slower.

-Try including a few words on either side of the problem.
+Include a few words on either side of the problem.
 This will prevent hesitation as you approach a word that worries you.

 Vary the speed.
 Slow helps precision.
 Speed helps fluency and reduces hesitation.
 You need both.
 If you made your own outline, consider changing it.